 Snakes

-It’s not unusual for snakes to slip into homes, especially during the rainy season when they’re looking for dry ground or hunting prey.
-Most are non-venomous species, but Belize is also home to venomous snakes like the fer-de-lance.
+It’s not unusual for snakes to slip into homes, especially during the rainy season when they seek dry ground or hunt prey.
+Most snake species here are harmless to people, but Belize is also home to venomous snakes like the fer-de-lance.

 While I have found fer-de-lance snakes underneath my house, I find there are two main snakes that sometimes slip through the cracks of my door(s).
 The Green-headed tree snake (Leptophis mexicanus) and the Cat-eyed snake (Leptodeira septentrionalis ssp. polysticta).